Kavaeric/voyager/README.md

 # Voyager

-> Images of broken light which dance before me like a million eyes,
-> They call me on and on across the universe.
+> Images of broken light which dance before me like a million eyes; They call me on and on, across the universe.

 A calculator to assist with science-fiction worldbuilding.
 It calculates travel times and speeds for faster-than-light travel of known distances.